Pennsylvania Department of Health

 Observations:

-Based on review of facility policy and clinical records, and staff interview, it was determined that the facility failed to document the actual disposition of medications for three of four closed records reviewed (Closed Record Residents CR81, CR82, and CR83).
+Based on review of facility policy and infection control documentation, and staff interview, it was determined that the facility failed to develop and implement an antibiotic stewardship program.

 Findings include: